Pose Modulated Avatars from Video: Results

 \subsection{Ablation Study Results}

-To test the significance of each component, we conduct the ablation study on Human3.6M S9 with five ablated models: \begin{enumerate} \item Only preserve the upper branch network with GNN features as $\mathrm{onlyGNN}$; \item Only preserve the bottom branch network for direct signal synthesis without modulation as $\mathrm{onlySyn}$; \item For the two-stage window function, we only preserve $w^p_i$ to evaluate the effectiveness of the spatial similarities between $x$ and all bone parts as $\mathrm{only}\ w^p_i$; \item Like 3), we only preserve $w^f_i$ to evaluate the importance of max-pooled object-level feature as $\mathrm{only}\ w^f_i$; \item We remove the whole window function as $\mathrm{no\ window}$. \end{enumerate} In Figures~\ref{fig:ab_branch_nv}-\ref{fig:ab_w_np} , we present the qualitative ablation study results.
+To test the significance of each component, we conduct the ablation study on Human3.6M S9 with five ablated models: \textbf{1.} Only preserve the upper branch network with GNN features as $\mathrm{onlyGNN}$; \textbf{2.}~Only preserve the bottom branch network without frequency modulation as $\mathrm{onlySyn}$; \textbf{3.}~For the two-stage window function, we only preserve $w^p_i$ to evaluate the effectiveness of the spatial similarities between $x$ and all bone parts as $\mathrm{only}\ w^p_i$; \textbf{4.}~We only preserve $w^f_i$ for the importance of max-pooled object-level feature as $\mathrm{only}\ w^f_i$; \textbf{5.}~We remove the whole window function as $\mathrm{no\ window}$.
+In Fig.~\ref{fig:ab_test}, we present the qualitative ablation study results.
 Specifically, the $\mathrm{onlyGNN}$ model is prone to produce blurry textures due to its low frequency bias while the $\mathrm{onlySyn}$ model introduces noisy artifacts near stripe textures.
-Only the combination yields their full advantage and successfully synthesizes structured patterns, as shown in Fig.~\ref{fig:ab_branch_nv}.
+Only the combination yields their full advantage and successfully synthesizes structured patterns, as shown in Fig.~\ref{fig:ab_test} (a).
 As mentioned in method section, $w^p_i$ and $w^f_i$ cater for the relationships in position space and feature space, respectively.
-As shown by the results of novel pose rendering (Fig.~\ref{fig:ab_w_np}), neither using $w^p_i$ or $w^f_i$ alone suffices to produce the image quality of the full model, demonstrating the necessity of all contributions.
-In Tab.~\ref{tab:ablation}, we list corresponding quantitative results to further support our statement.
-Tab.~\ref{tab:perfcap} presents the quantitative scores from the MonoPerfCap dataset, showcasing the performance of both the $\mathrm{onlyGNN}$ and $\mathrm{onlySyn}$ models.
-Similar to the result differences shown in Tab.~\ref{tab:ablation}, our full model consistently outperforms these two ablated models, which reveals our full model's adaptability to diverse in-the-wild scenarios depicted in high-resolution images.
+As shown by the results of novel pose rendering (Fig.~\ref{fig:ab_test} (b)), neither using $w^p_i$ or $w^f_i$ alone suffices to produce the image quality of the full model, demonstrating the necessity of all contributions.
+In Tab.~\ref{tab:perfcap_ablation} (b), we list corresponding quantitative results to further support our statement.

+Tab.~\ref{tab:perfcap_ablation} (a) presents the quantitative scores from the MonoPerfCap dataset, showcasing the performance of both the $\mathrm{onlyGNN}$ and $\mathrm{onlySyn}$ models.
+Similar to the result differences shown in Tab.~\ref{tab:perfcap_ablation} (b), our full model consistently outperforms these two ablated models, which reveals our full model's adaptability to diverse in-the-wild scenarios depicted in high-resolution images.
 With all these results, we conclude that each component clearly contribute to the empirical success of the full model.
 More ablation studies on the pose-dependent frequency modulation can be found in the appendix.